bubl-ai/bubl-ai.github.io/_posts/2024-02-10-Raspberry-Pi-Setup.md

 ## Why Start from Scratch?
 Starting from scratch is like starting a video game on easy mode – it's the best way to learn, have some fun, and maybe break a few things along the way - because let's be real, that's where the real learning happens!

 I recently got my hands on the shiny new RPi 5 and thought, "Why not turn this setup into a fun experience to share with all of you?"
-So here we are, diving into the setup needed to kickstart your AI projects on the Raspberry Pi.
+So here we are, diving into the setup needed to kickstart your AI projects on the RPi.

 ## What you will learn here: